-Your obligations to maintain some functionality must be stated as clearly as possible, especially when provided in environments and platforms where there is no native capability to restrict access to undocumented functionality.
-Unfortunately, developers often consider some private features they "discover" as eligible for use, assuming the API vendor shall maintain them intact.
-The policy regarding such "findings" must be explicitly articulated.
-At the very least, in the case of unauthorized usage of undocumented functionality, you can refer to the documentation and be within your rights in the eyes of the community.
+Your obligations to maintain some functionality must be stated as clearly as possible, especially regarding those environments and platforms where no native capability to restrict access to undocumented functionality exists.
+Unfortunately, developers tend to consider some private features they found to be eligible for use, thus presuming the API vendor shall maintain them intact.
+The policy on such "findings" must be articulated explicitly.
+At the very least, in the case of such non-authorized usage of undocumented functionality, you might refer to the docs and be within your rights in the eyes of the community.

-However, API developers often legitimize these gray zones themselves.
-For example, by:
+However, API developers often legitimize such gray zones themselves, for example, by:

-- Returning undocumented fields in endpoint responses - Using private functionality in code samples: in the documentation, responses to support inquiries, conference talks, etc.
+- returning undocumented fields in endpoint responses; - using private functionality in code samples in the docs, while responding to support messages, in conference talks, etc.

 One cannot make a partial commitment.
-Either you guarantee that the code will always work or do not slip the slightest note that such functionality exists.
+Either you guarantee this code will always work or do not slip the slightest note such functionality exists.